JeannieRenee/JeannieRenee/README.md

 👯‍♀️  I write code with scalability and accessibility in mind, with a passion for building well-designed and intuitive user interfaces.
 <br>
 <br>
-🌻  You can find me reading, riding my bike, discovering new comic/game/book shops, or just lounging outside with my aussie, Gilly.
+🌻  Outside of coding- You can find me reading, riding my bike, discovering new comic/game/book shops, or just lounging outside with my aussie, Gilly.
 <br>
 <br>
 🤠  Ask me about the time I won Best Actress at a film festival for my role in an indie western film.